arhamhashmi01/Apartment-Management-System/README.md

   **4):** Then create the tables which are given in the word file above.

-  **5):** Please make sure to installed the pre-requisitr python libraries using the following commands.
+  **5):** Please make sure to installed the pre-requisite python libraries using the following commands.

         Pip install tkinter.